significance/docs.github.io/docs/getting-started/start-your-node.md

 INFO[2020-08-29T11:55:16Z] greeting <Hi I am a very buzzy bee bzzzz bzzz bzz. 🐝> from peer: b6ae5b22d4dc93ce5ee46a9799ef5975d436eb63a4b085bfc104fcdcbda3b82c
 ```

-Now you node will begin to request chunks of data that fall within your *radius of responsibilty* - data that you will serve to the rest of the swarm.
-It will then begin to serve requests for these chunks from other peers, for which you will soon be rewarded in BZZ.
+Now your node will begin to request chunks of data that fall within your *radius of responsibilty* - data that you will then serve to other p2p clients running in the swarm.
+Your node will then begin to respond to requests for these chunks from other peers, for which you will soon be rewarded in BZZ.

 :::tip Incentivisation
-In Swarm, storing chunks of data and serving or forwarding them to other nodes earns you rewards!
-When you help to store and distribute data, you will be rewarded with cryptographic tokens which can then be used to retrieve interesting content in Swarm.
-Get ready for exciting incentivisation features coming soon at Swarm Live!
+In Swarm, storing chunks of data, serving and forwarding them to other nodes earns you rewards - get ready for exciting incentivisation features coming soon at Swarm Live!
 :::

 Your Bee client has now generated an elliptic curve keypair similar to an Ethereum wallet.
 These are stored in your [data directory](/docs/installation/configuration#--data-dir), in the `keys` folder.